 Of course, consistency doesn’t mean posting the same content over and over again!
 What it means is telling a clear and obvious story to your audience.

 They should understand who you are and what you have to offer, without needing to tap through more than just a couple posts.

 Rather than digging deep into your feed, start by reviewing what your audience sees for the first time they visit your profile page: your latest 9 posts.

 Looking at your feed, do all of your posts have a consistent color palette or aesthetic?

 Depending on your brand, this could mean highlighting one color (à la Glossier pink, for example) or it could be several similar colors.
 Whatever direction you decide to take, just make sure that you’re consistent!

 Do all your posts fall on either the cool or warm side of the color spectrum?

-This is a little less obvious than color palette, but choosing a specific tone for your feed is a great way to build consistent aesthetic, no matter what you post.
-There are plenty of charts to help you visualize different tones, but at its most basic, warmer colors will have a yellow undertone while cooler colors will look slightly more blue.
+This is a little less obvious than color palette, but choosing a specific tone for your feed is a great way to build a consistent aesthetic, no matter what you post.
+There are plenty of charts to help you visualize different tones, but at its most basic, warmer colors will have a yellow undertone, while cooler colors will look slightly bluer.